IvoArasin/master-thesis/README.md

 - Dynamic Nelson Siegel with time-varying shape- and volatility parameter
 - Arbitrage Free Dynamic Nelson Siegel
 - (and, if time allows: Dynamic Nelson Siegel with Markov-Switching Regime Changes)

+- repository will be populated by end of May 2024 once I have submitted my thesis, until then, this README.txt is all there is